mathstat-hunter/numerical-methods/homework/README.md

 # example homeworks

-these previously loved homeworks live on as examples. code answers provided.
+these previously loved homeworks live on as examples.

 ksa, spring 2024.